wangkaiwd/typescript-axios/requirement.md

 * no declaration file of types after rollup build:
   * set tsconfig.json `declarationDir` and `declaration` field
   * config `rollup-plugin-typescript2` plugin: `{useTsconfigDeclarationDir: true}`
+* why vue cli use library error by require syntax but vue is successfully ?

 ### 发布